• Home

 Calming Signals

-Calming signals is a term coined by Norwegian dog trainer, canine ethologist, and best-selling author Turid Rugaas, I believe calling it a language is an oversimplification; instead, as Truid explains, it is "an art of survival" and a skill to avoid conflict.
+The term "calming signals" was coined by Norwegian dog trainer, canine ethologist, and best-selling author Turid Rugaas.
+Calling it a language is an oversimplification; instead, as Truid explains, it is "an art of survival" and a skill to avoid conflict.
 Dogs who master these signals can easily navigate complex situations with other dogs of different personalities.
 They can defuse stressful encounters and win over even the most reactive dogs.
 Click on the link in the title to learn more.
 I also highly recommend the book On Talking Terms with Dogs.

 Video can’t be displayed